nuttercd/ArduinoDemo/presentation.md

 - If you are more comfortable coding, go to the sending team

-- Designate a person to code and a person to code the Arduino
+- Designate a person to assemble the Arduino and a person to code the Arduino

 - If you are the person coding, go to www.github.com/nuttercd/ArduinoDemo